quibble-dev/Quibble/CONTRIBUTING.md

 3. **Set Up Environment**
    Install the required tools for both the backend and frontend.

+4. **Setup Pre-commit Hooks**

+  Quibble uses `pre-commit` hooks to automate code quality checks.
+Before you start contributing, please ensure the following steps are completed to install and configure the pre-commit hooks.

+  **Install pre-commit (if not already installed)**

+    If you don't have `pre-commit` installed, you can run the following Python script to install it:

+    ```bash
+    python3 ./scripts/pre-commit.py

 ## Project Structure

 - `backend` - Django app.